dustsucker/dustsucker/README.md

 ## I'm a Student, and Full Stack Developer!

 - I’m currently working on a [personal Website][website]!
-- I love working with Svelte adn Routify!
+- I love working with Svelte and Routify!
-- 2021 Goals: Contribute more to Open Source prjects
+- I'm a Computer Sience Student.
 - Fun fact: I love to code and play drums

 ### Connect with me: